Temporary COVID-19 Assistance Program Application 2022

 This Policy establishes written guidelines under which Citizens and Non-Citizen Parents may qualify for Assistance.
-(Click Here for Policy link)
+(2022 Temporary COVID-19 Assistance Program Policy)

 - Temporary COVID-19 Assistance Program is governed by the Temporary COVID Assistance Program Policy (“Policy”), copies of which are available at the Department of Social Services.
 The Policy shall control in the event of any conflict with this Application.

 1. Be a Band Citizen or Non-Citizen Parent; and

 2. Be at least 18 years of age at the time the Policy is approved by Tribal

 3. Be a member of a qualifying household under Subsection 5(a)(3)(i) or

 (i) A Low Income or Moderate-Income household with a Job Loss:

 A. Have a documented Job Loss and meet the requirements of

 Subsections5(a) (3)(i)(B) or 5(a)(3)(i)(C) below.